silversub/terraform/autodeploy_template.md

 # Creating a deploy to IBM Cloud Schematics link
 {: #create_deploy_to_schematics}

-The deploy to {{site.data.keyword.cloud_notm}} link is an efficient way to share your public Git-sourced app so that other people can experiment with the code and deploy it to {{site.data.keyword.cloud_notm}} by using a toolchain.
-The button requires minimal configuration and you can insert it anywhere that supports markup.
-Anyone who clicks the button creates a cloned copy of the code in a new Git repository (repo) so that your original app remains unaffected.
+The deploy to {{site.data.keyword.cloud_notm}} link is an efficient way to share your public Git-sourced app so that other people can experiment with the code and deploy it to {{site.data.keyword.cloud_notm}} by using Schematics.
+The link requires minimal configuration and you can insert it anywhere that supports markup.
+If you click the hyper link, the configuration for the Schematic workspace is setup and by clicking create a workspace is created in Schematics.
 {: shortdesc}

 The following steps helps to create a deploy to {{site.data.keyword.cloud_notm}} Terraform v0.12 provider template example in {{site.data.keyword.bplong_notm}}.